Advanced Bottle Collector Links

 Bill Lindsey’s "High Desert Historic Bottle Website" features an incredible list of medicinal tonics, books and bottles for sale, top quality photographs, and links to several other interesting sites:

-THE CUTTING EDGE ON BOTTLE MANUFACTURERS’ MARKS
+THE CUTTING EDGE ON GLASS BOTTLE MANUFACTURERS’ MARKS

 The "dark purple," "light cobalt blue," "cornflower blue," "topaz," and other "rare color" irradiated Hutchinson bottles offered at antiques shops, bottle shows, and on-line auction sites continue to plague our hobby.
 Many unscrupulous sellers are permanently altering the glass color of these historical artifacts and several are committing blatant fraud by "forgetting" to label such bottles as having been irradiated.
 Help stop this travesty by refusing to buy their irradiated bottles!
 Here is a link to information about “Irradiated Glass from the Glass Encyclopedia:”